Galbar/filename-toolkit/README.md

   -d DIR, --dir DIR     Directory to work on.
 Defaults to current -m MATCH, --match MATCH
-                        Process files with given regex -p PREPEND, --prepend PREPEND
+                        Process files with given regex -n, --negative        All files not matching will be processed -p PREPEND, --prepend PREPEND
                         Insert string at the beggining of filename -a APPEND, --append APPEND